Oaxaca en la historia y en el mito: Women in the War of Independence

-And neither interpretation of who the image represents explains why the woman in blue appears frustrated.
-Howeber we have learned from the portrayal of other historical characters, that Arturo García Bustos seems to enjoy adding a hidden meaning to the mural from time to time.
+We have learned from the portrayal of other historical characters, that Arturo García Bustos seems to enjoy adding a hidden meanings to the mural.
 Could the frustrated-looking woman in blue be another layered interpretation by the artist?
-Is the artist indicating that the philanthropists from the Colonial Period is frustrated that her gifted press is being used to promote independence from Spain?
+Is the artist indicating that the philanthropists from the Colonial Period, Francisca Reyes Flores, is frustrated that her gifted printing press is being used to promote independence from Spain?

 A Militia Fighting for the Conservative Cause

 For the most part, the mural is about the liberal traditions of Mexico and Oaxaca, however, the image below illustrates a Oaxacan militia on the Royalist side of the War of Independence.
-It was organized by Bishop Antonio Bergosa y Jordán, of Antequera, a leader in the Inquisition in Mexico.
-The militia unit was derisively called De la Mermelada.
-Apparently, at the time of the War of Independence, Oaxacans made colorful marmalade, matching the purple uniforms worn by the militia soldiers in the picture below.